Marlonl254/Marlonl254/README.md

 ## ⚙️ Engineering Philosophy

-My approach to engineering is grounded in **first-principles thinking** or the **Elon Way** of doing things — breaking problems down to what actually matters, eliminating unnecessary complexity, and building only what moves the system forward.
+My approach to engineering is grounded in **first-principles thinking** — breaking problems down to what actually matters, eliminating unnecessary complexity, and building only what moves the system forward.

 I believe in: